biancamircea/ZKFlag/README.md

 There are 3 types of roles:

 - **System Admin**: Full control over the server's resources.
-- **Project Admin**: Can create toggles and set activation constraints within their projects.
+- **Project Admin**: Can create toggles and set activation constraints for them within their projects.
 - **Instance Admin**: Can enable/disable toggles at the project level, based on available environments.
 Additionally, the Instance Admin can set a payload at the environment level and modify constraint values based on the instance's needs.

 ## 2. Integrating with Client Applications